 Ca. 1170-1204 CE.
 Moses ben Maimon (Maimonides), a Jewish rabbi, physician, and Torah scholar from Spain, is extremely influential.
 His works will form a cornerstone of Jewish scholarship.
 Maimonides incorporates Islamic thought and Greek philosophy, and is the only Jewish scholar whose work is studied by Christians during the Middle Ages.

 Ca. 1200-1228 CE.
 Archbishop Stephen Langton of Canterbury divides the Vulgate into the sections we now call chapters.

 1240-1274 CE.
-Thomas Aquinas, a monk, becomes one of the most influential scholars in the world.
+Thomas Aquinas becomes one of the most influential scholars in the world.
 His writings are still influential today (particularly in the Roman Catholic Church).
-He studied theology, philosophy, and the natural sciences, and largely reintroduced the works of Aristotle to Europe; he learned of them mostly through Maimonides.
+He studied theology, philosophy, and the natural sciences, and largely reintroduced the works of Aristotle to Europe; he learned of them through Maimonides.
 Aquinas believed that truth could be revealed in two ways, through reason and through faith.
 He believed God to be simple, perfect, infinite, unchangeable, and unified.
 He believed that the natural order as understood through reason was divinely instituted by God and to disobey it was sin.

 Ca. 1380-1400 CE.
 Geoffrey Chaucer writes the Canterbury Tales, the first literary work in English (Middle English).

 1380-1397 CE.
 John Wycliffe makes the first complete English translation of the Bible (based on the Latin Vulgate).

 1440 CE.
 Johannes Gutenberg invents the printing press.
 Books can now be copied identically, and with much less time and effort, leading to greater standardization and lower costs.
 As the price of books goes down, the literacy rate soars.
 Cheap pamphlets become common ways of spreading ideas.